ProjectEvergreen/greenwood/packages/plugin-typescript/README.md

 };
 ```

-Then, you can write some TypeScript
+Then, you can write some TypeScript!
 ```ts
 import { html, css, LitElement, customElement, property } from 'lit-element';